How Do Personal Loans Affect Getting A Mortgage Loan

 Will My Mortgage Still Be Affected If I’m Currently Paying Off My Personal Loan?

 Most lenders are always on the lookout for their financial interests.
 And one way they ensure they are not at risk is by looking at the borrower’s payment history and debt-to-income ratio.

-If you currently have a personal loan, the easiest way to qualify for a mortgage loan is by making sure you make payments on your loan on or before the due date.
-If a lender finds out that you default on your loan it affects your credit history.
+If you currently have a personal loan, the easiest way to qualify for a mortgage loan is by making sure you make payments on your personal loan on or before the due date.

+If a lender finds out that you defaulted on your personal loan and it affected your credit history.
 They will automatically view you as not being reliable, adversely reducing your chances of getting a mortgage loan.

 How to Increase Your Chances of Getting a Mortgage Loan

 Depending on the situation, personal loans may affect your chances of being approved for a mortgage loan.
-In some cases, having a personal loan may necessarily not affect your chances of getting a mortgage loan, provided you don’t default on payment and you have a low debt-to-income ratio.
+In some cases, having a personal loan may not necessarily affect your chances of getting a mortgage loan, provided you don’t default on payment and you have a low debt-to-income ratio.

-Perhaps you are bothered about the possibility of your loan affecting your mortgage.
+Perhaps you are bothered about the possibility of your personal loan affecting your mortgage.
 Here are some tips on how to increase your chances of being approved:

 Maintain a good credit history:

-The best way to qualify and get approved for a mortgage loan regardless of whether you have a personal loan or not is by having a good credit history.

-It is always good to check your credit reports and scores before applying for any type of loan.
+The best way to qualify and get approved for a mortgage loan, regardless of whether you have a personal loan or not, are by having a good credit history.
+It is always good to check your credit reports and score before applying for any type of loan.
 This will enable you to detect if there are issues that need to be addressed.

-If you notice any issues with your credit score, work on them before applying for a mortgage loan, as this would increase your chances of being approved faster.
+If you notice any issues with your credit score, work on them before applying for a mortgage loan.
+This would increase your chances of being approved faster.

 Lower your debt-to-income ratio:

-If your debt-to-income ratio is relatively high, you can lower it by making a down payment on your loans.
+If your debt-to-income ratio is relatively high, you can lower it by making a down payment on your personal loans.
 It would be difficult to be approved for a mortgage loan if your debt-to-income ratio is on the high side.

 However, if you increase your down payment amount, mortgage lenders will view you as reliable and trustworthy.
 If you still need further clarification as to how to lower your DTI, consider working with a financial advisor.